Q: Who qualifies for school choice scholarships?

 Live and attend school in Jefferson or Oldham County

-- Be entering Kindergarten (K) through the Sixth Grade (6) in the Fall of 2017 at any private or parochial school (Unless your child is currently in the program, in which case you can apply through the eighth grade).
+are entering Kindergarten (K) through the Sixth Grade (6) in the Fall of 2019 at any private or parochial school (unless your child is currently in the program, in which case you can apply through the eighth grade).

-- Be Eligible for the Free and Reduced Lunch Program
+are eligible for the Federal Free and Reduced Lunch Program

-All sections of the application must be completely filled out in order to be considered.
-You also must include Federal Tax Return and a $25 processing fee to FACTS.
+A: All sections of the application must be completely filled out in order to be considered.
+You also must include your Federal Tax Return and a $25 processing fee to FACTS.